 You’ll also want to determine the following about your DBAs.

 Your DBA candidate should be:

-Full of Constructive Paranoia – anticipation of potential issues
+– Full of constructive paranoia and anticipation of potential issues.

 Retaining your DBA

 DBAs are like everybody else; they want to be appreciated and have the opportunity to stretch their capabilities.
 DBAs expect to work long hours, and the occasional weekend; but probably not every night, every weekend, or have any desire to get calls while on vacation.

 For a list of things NOT to do, check out our article: How to burn out your DBA

 Want Your Database to Soar Like an Eagle?